HaveF/ASFL/README.md

 > I tried this command(clone-marked).
 This just like I choose multiple nodes and clone them at once.
 > The marked function like ctrl+click to choose multiples nodes, and "unmark all" means release ctrl key.

+> A3: [Edward K. Ream] Some more commands related to marks:
+>
+> - unmark-all (c.unmarkAll)
+> - move-marked
+> - run-marked-unit-tests-externally
+> - run-marked-unit-tests-locally
+>
+> The settings box for the find/change commands contains two check
+> boxes: "mark changes" and "mark finds".
+For example, if you enable
+> "mark finds", all nodes found during a search.
+Now use the
+> move-marked or clone-marked commands to gather the found nodes.

 # Combine with Other Editor
 ## Sync
 1. Q: Sometimes, we use leo as project mangement tools, and edit the @file nodes or @shadow nodes outside.
 How to make sure these files are in sync state?